-A plea seeking compensation for the losses incurred by a family during National Emergency in 1975 saying it was fraud and unconstitutional.
+A plea seeking compensation for the losses incurred by a family during National Emergency in 1975 said it was fraud and unconstitutional.

-At a time president can declare the emergency only for six months.
-Various provisions related to the National emergency care provided in the Indian Constitution.
-No person in any situation can be deprived of his fundamental rights given by the Indian Constitution except in the situation of national emergency declared by the president of India.
+At a time president can declare an emergency only for six months.
+Various provisions related to National emergency care are provided in the Indian Constitution.
+No person in any situation can be deprived of his fundamental rights given by the Indian Constitution except in the situation of a national emergency declared by the president of India.

-Article 359 of the Indian Constitution gives the right to the president of India to suspend the right to approach to the court for the enforcement of fundamental right during National emergency except for the rights under Article 20 and Article 21.
+Article 359 of the Indian Constitution gives the right to the president of India to suspend the right to approach the court for the enforcement of fundamental rights during a National emergency except for the rights under Article 20 and Article 21.

 Indian Constitution imposes a duty to the union to protect every state against external aggression and internal disturbance and ensure that the government of every state is carried on in accordance with the provisions of the constitution, under Article 355.

 The Government of India is duty-bound to protect the citizens of India against external aggression and armed rebellion by declaring the National Emergency.